Table of Contents

 If you are self-employed, another deduction you can take advantage of even if you don't claim the home office deduction, is the Section 179 expense election, which allows you to write off new equipment in the year it was purchased as long as it is used for business more than 50 percent of the time (subject to certain rules).

 If you are in a partnership or a shareholder-employee in a regular C or S corporation, and you have to work overtime, your company can, on occasion, provide you with meal money for dinner.
-The cost of this "fringe benefit" is 100 percent deductible for your company under Section 132 of the Internal Revenue Code and you don't have to pay personal income tax on the value of the meal.
+The cost of this "fringe benefit" is 50 percent deductible for your company under Section 132 of the Internal Revenue Code and you don't have to pay personal income tax on the value of the meal.
+Prior to tax reform, for tax years before 2018, this expense was 100 percent deductible.
+Furthermore, per tax reform legislation, this expense is nondeductible after 2025.

 Your company can pay directly for the meal or can instead, provide you with dinner money.
 But, in order for this to work, the amount of money you receive for your meal must be reasonable.
 If the IRS decides that the amount of money you received from your employer was unreasonable, the entire amount will be considered taxable personal income and will not be deductible.

-We will be glad to answer your questions concerning deductible meals related to overtime and any other questions you might have about the Section 132 "de minimis" fringe benefit.
+If you have questions concerning deductible meals related to overtime or the Section 132 "de minimis" fringe benefit, pleases contact the office.